gbvbahia01/Make/README.md

 <b>NetBeans IDE</b><br>
 I believe that in NetBeans any problem will happen.
 You only need import the project and build.

+After you finish the IDE steps you need to put Make as test dependence in your pom.xml project and run the command install.
+Right click on Make project, Run as, Maven install.<br>
-After IDE steps copy from folder src/test/resource the make.xml file and paste it into your project resource test.<br>
+Copy from folder src/test/resource the make.xml file and paste it into your project resource test folder.<br>
 Follow the next step to configure this file.<br>

 ## Setup File